 A word of advice - do your research thoroughly and double check the following details:

 - How close the medium altitude resort is to the higher altitude ski area.

 - How often the ski buses run or whether your chalet host will drive you and collect you at different times of the day.
-Morzine is great for this, but then I am biased!
+Morzine is great for this, but then we are biased!

 - Duration of the mountain ascent.
 Sometimes this part of the journey can be lengthy - a cable car, chairlift, another chairlift.
 Go for a high speed lift network that has plenty of investment annually!
 It’s less than 6 minutes to get to Avoriaz from Morzine.

 - Whether the high altitude ski area is connected to the medium altitude resort or if another ski pass is required.
 The Portes du Soleil is one of the cheaper large resort passes available.